hmehrafarin/when-cot-fails/README.md

 # When Chain-of-Thought Fails, the Solution Hides in the Hidden States

-Toolkit for hidden-state patching experiments on reasoning models.
+Toolkit for hidden-state patching experiments on LLMs.
 Patches activations from a source model (with CoT) into a target model (without CoT) to measure weather task-relevant information is available within the hidden states.

 ## Setup